Zimmer Biomet Holdings Inc at JPMorgan Healthcare Conference Tra

 Robert Justin Marcus - JPMorgan Chase & Co, Research Division - Analyst

-Good afternoon, everyone.
-I'm Robbie Marcus, the medtech analyst at JPMorgan.
-Very happy to introduce our next session with Zimmer Biomet.
-I'm going to bring up Bryan Hanson, CEO, and then we'll do a little Q&A after.
-Bryan?
+Great.
+Thanks, everyone.
+We can get started here.
+If you want to take a seat.
+My name is Robbie Marcus.
+I'm the Medtech analyst at JPMorgan.
+Really happy to introduce our next session.
+I'm going to bring up Ivan Tornos, the CEO of Zimmer Biomet for a presentation, then we'll do some Q&A afterwards.

-Bryan C. Hanson - Zimmer Biomet Holdings, Inc. - Chairman, President & CEO
+Ivan Tornos - Zimmer Biomet Holdings, Inc. - COO, President, CEO & Director

-Thanks, Robbie.
 All right.
-Hi.
-Can you guys hear me okay?
-All right, great.
-No applause, please.
-All right.
-So I'm obviously the Bryan Hanson, CEO of Zimmer Biomet, and I'm going to spend hopefully about 20 minutes going over some content that I think will be helpful for the discussion that we have after for the Q&A. This is the sexiest slide that I have in the deck.
-There's a lot of words on this.
-I'm not going to go through those words, thank goodness.
-But I think you guys know the story around forward-looking statements.
-So I'll give you a minute to peruse this just so legal knows you looked at it.
-That was the pause.
+Good morning.
+I was expecting some music, some ACDC and (inaudible), but I guess I'm not getting that today.
+Yes, thank you, Robbie.
+My name is Ivan Tornos.
+I'm the President and CEO of Zimmer Biomet.
+I've been with the company, 5 years.
+I've been in this job, 111 days and 2 hours.
+So I look forward to some questions later on.

-Okay.
-So here's -- I'm going to spend just a little b
+But before we get started, I do want to thank you, Robbie, for hosting this decision.
+I want to thank, obviously, everybody for being here this morning.
+I want to thank my team.
+We got about 10 people here from Zimmer Biomet.
+I want to thank all of you f

 Zimmer Biomet Holdings Inc at JPMorgan Healthcare Conference Transcript